TheDeanLab/navigate/docs/source/case_studies/acquire_exASLM.rst

 #.
 Select "Continuous Scan" from the dropdown next to the :guilabel:`Acquire` button.
 Press :guilabel:`Acquire`.
 This will launch a live acquisition mode.
 #.
 Scroll around with the stage either via joystick or using the controls in the :guilabel:`Stage Control` tab until the sample comes into view.
 #.
 If using the joystick to move to the stage into the correct position, press the :guilabel:`STOP` button under the :guilabel:`Stage Control` tab to update the stage positions in the software after moving the stage.
+#.
+Set the resonant galvo :guilabel:`Galvo 0` to 0.3 to mitigate any striping artifacts during imaging.

 .. z_stack: